-- (1) During the semester when enrolled in EDU 677, the student will: - (a) Prepare a counseling tape demonstrating competencies in the use of microskills within the counseling session. - (b) Prepare a typescript of the tape. - (c) Write a critique of the tape which: - Discusses the issues with the client.
-Identifies strengths and limitations of the counselor in exploring issues with the client. - Explains which theoretical techniques were used and why. - (d) Submit the above to the university supervisor of EDU 677. - (2) During the first month of the semester in which the student is enrolled in the counseling internship II (EDU 678), the university supervisor will: - (a) Discuss with the student any limitations noted. - (b) Prescribe activities to overcome a n y limitations noted.
+- (1) During the semester when enrolled in EDU 677, the student will: - (a) Prepare a counseling tape demonstrating competencies in the use of microskills within the counseling session. - (b) Prepare a typescript of the tape. - (c) Write a critique of the tape which: - Discusses the issues with the client. - Identifies strengths and limitations of the counselor in exploring issues with the client. - Explains which theoretical techniques were used and why. - (d) Submit the above to the university supervisor of EDU 677. - (2) During the first month of the semester in which the student is enrolled in the counseling internship II (EDU 678), the university supervisor will: - (a) Assess the information gathered (the tape, critique, feedback from the field experience supervisor). - (b) Discuss with the student any limitations noted. - (c) Prescribe activities to overcome any limitations noted.